Ani Ski Resort

 Cons

-• It takes some effort to get to Ani and it’s not part of a collection of neighbouring ski resorts that you can easily include on a road trip.
+• It takes some effort to get to Ani and it’s not part of a collection of nearby ski resorts that you can easily include on a road trip.
 The upside is that not many other powder hounds will make the pilgrimage.

 • The ski area is small (in-bounds).